Rome / Attractions / Roman Forum & Palatine Hill

 Tickets

-Please note that you can visit the Forum Romanum and Palatine hill with the combined ticket of the Colosseum.
+📌 Please note that you can visit the Forum Romanum and Palatine hill with the combined ticket of the Colosseum.
 Tickets are almost exclusively sold online.
 The chance of getting tickets at the box office is small.
 Therefore always book your Forum Romanum tickets online.
 Pay attention to the type of ticket you want to book:

-• Combi tickets (This ticket also includes the Colosseum and Palatine Hill), from 23.90 € (Book your tickets, or more availability at this website)
+• Combi tickets (This ticket also includes the Colosseum and Palatine Hill), from 27 € (Book your tickets, or more availability at this website)

-• Combi ticket + Colosseum Arena Floor, from 29 € (Book your tickets)
+• Combi ticket + Colosseum Arena Floor, from 40 € (Book your tickets)

-• Combi ticket + Mamertine Prison, from 29 € (Book your tickets)
+• Combi ticket + Mamertine Prison, from 30 € (Book your tickets)

 • No availability?
 Check also this ticket.
 For most tickets it is only possible to reserve tickets a couple of weeks in advance.
-The Forum Pass (Colosseum not included) has also more availability.
+The Forum Pass (Colosseum not included) has also much more availability.

 Guided tours